wrm65/Capstone-Competition-2024/README.md

 ### Download the latest results
-> You will need to download the following into your Jupyter environment:
+> You will need to download the following into your `Jupyter environment`:
 > - the Jupyter notebook `load_capstone_results.ipynb`
 > - the `initial_data directory` which contains the functions' initial inputs and output files (these are numpy format files)
 > - the `data directory` which contains the students result files (queries and observations - these are plain text files)